Troubleshooting Guide

 Image Rendering Issues

 Certain images may not draw correctly on the screen.
 This is especially true for some images using compressed formats like PNG and JPG.
-A quick way to check if the issue is image format-related, is to store the images as RAW or RAW RLE and see if the issue still happens.
+A quick way to check if the issue is image format-related is to store the images as RAW or RAW RLE and see if the issue still happens.
 If the issue doesn't occur, consider storing the affected images as RAW or RAW RLE.

-If PNG or JPG must be used refer to the steps below to try and troubleshoot the issue.
+If PNG or JPG must be used, refer to the steps below to try and troubleshoot the issue.

 PNG images require a lot of memory to decode.
 If PNG images don't render correctly, make sure that the project is configured correctly.
-Refer to the "Managing Memory for PNG Decoding" page.
+Refer to the Managing Memory for PNG Decoding page.

 JPG is a lossy image format, so expect to have some image quality degradation when storing images in your project as JPEGs.
 To keep the image quality high, configure the JPG image asset in the Image Asset Manager.
-Also, make sure that there is enough memory for the JPG decoder to run, refer to the "Managing Memory for JPEG Decoding" page.
+Also, make sure that there is enough memory for the JPG decoder to run.
+To do so, refer to the Managing Memory for JPEG Decoding page.

 Back to Top